 Teaching parents about their child’s developing brain – on a cognitive, emotional, social, and behavioural level, allows parents to match their parenting expectations to their child’s developmental level, which in turn helps foster a positive and robust self-esteem.

-SW Psychology treatment for children and adolescents will often incorporate parent-based sessions to provide regular feedback on learnt strategies or progress, as well as providing parenting strategies, education, and guidance to bring the most effective treatment outcomes for their young person.
+Parent Sessions are also a common component of child and adolescent treatment.
+Shannyn will often incorporate parent-based sessions to provide regular feedback on learnt strategies or progress, as well as providing parenting strategies, education, and guidance to bring the most effective treatment outcomes for their young person.

 Parenting support may supplement child treatment or may be offered separately:

-Sometimes parents would like to visit a psychologist experienced in working with children and adolescents to get some parenting guidance and strategies, without wanting to engage their child or adolescent in the therapy process.
+Sometimes parents would like to visit a psychologist to get some parenting guidance and strategies, without wanting to engage their child or adolescent in the therapy process.

 - To seek guidance on ways to manage difficult times in a child’s or families life, such as when a new sibling comes along, significant changes, trauma, grief & loss in the family.

-- To discuss their own parenting behaviours and styles, and to discover new ways to parent their chid or adolescent
+- To discuss their own parenting beliefs, attitudes, family histories, behaviours and styles, and to discover new ways to parent their child or adolescent